abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 But mindfulness is that which is in the background containing all of those experiences.

-That's what we want to cultivate—that capacity to observe whatever it is we're experiencing.
+That's what we want to cultivate---that capacity to observe whatever it is we're experiencing.
 To be able to watch our experiences, moods, biases, rationalizations, and justifications is one of the most important skills that we can develop as practitioners.
 This process is connected with recognizing and accepting who we are.
 We're all doing our best in a monastery.
 We don't have to be anything we're not.

 On the other hand, we also need to question ourselves about how a defilement manifests and to recognize when a defilement has arisen in